 - Untuned/Auxiliary Percussion

 - Latin/Afro-Caribbean Percussion

-Also known as pitched percussion, tuned percussion instruments produce notes when struck.
+Also known as pitched percussion, tuned percussion instruments, such as modern professional drum sets, produce notes when struck.
 Instruments under tuned percussion are capable of producing a specific pitch and notated with normal music notation.
 Tuned percussion instruments find application in performing harmonic or melodic sections of a composition.

 The most commonly used tuned percussion instruments include the glockenspiel, marimba, xylophone, tubular bells, and vibraphone.
 The form part of the percussion idiophones.
 These form part of the orchestral percussion.

 Other types of tuned percussion instruments include the timpani (struck membranophone), bell lyre, celeste, chimes, crotales, steel drums (percussion idiophone), and the antique cymbals (concussion idiophone).

 Some of the top tuned percussion instruments are:

 The only difference between a xylophone instrument and the glockenspiel is that it has wooden keys.
 Tuned to a specific musical scale like diatonic, pentatonic, and diatonic, you can play it using either two or four-mallets in each hand.
 They help children understand musical terms, therefore, used mainly in classrooms.

 Also known as orchestra bells, they are piano-based percussion instruments that often play over two octaves.
 You strike them using soft-ended mallets and stop the unwanted overtones using a pedal.
 They are the main instrument in the Futurama theme tune.

 Made from wooden keys and resonators that amplify the sound when struck by mallets.
 The aluminum tubes hanging below are the resonators that create a rich tone known for the marimba.